pzychotic/ClickSaver/Deploy/ReadMe.txt

 History
 -------
+2.5.2       - Fixed application window icon
+            - Fixed wrong item icon in mission dialog
+            - Binaries build with VS2022 (toolset v141_xp)
 2.5.1       - Database won't be deleted until the new one is correctly created
             - Fixed file handle leak
             - Some minor fixes
-            - Binaries build with VS 2015 Update 3
+            - Binaries build with VS2015 Update 3 (toolset v140_xp)
 2.5.0       - First public release by pzychotic
             - Updated to VS2015
             - Updated PUL to latest available version, now also built with VS2015